isaaccorley/torchrs/README.md

 <img src="./assets/resisc45.png" width="500px"></img>

-The [RESISC45](http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html) dataset, proposed in ["Remote Sensing Image Scene Classification: Benchmark and State of the Art", Cheng et al.](https://arxiv.org/abs/1703.00121) is an scene classification dataset of 31,500 RGB images extracted using [Google Earth Engine](https://earthengine.google.com/).
+The [RESISC45](http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html) dataset, proposed in ["Remote Sensing Image Scene Classification: Benchmark and State of the Art", Cheng et al.](https://arxiv.org/abs/1703.00121) is a scene classification dataset of 31,500 RGB images extracted using [Google Earth](https://earth.google.com/web/).
 The dataset contains 45 scenes with 700 images per class from over 100 countries and was selected to optimize for high variability in image conditions (spatial resolution, occlusion, weather, illumination, etc.).

 The dataset can be downloaded (0.47GB) using `scripts/download_resisc45.sh` and instantiated below: